lin-a/cpsc463project/README.md

 # Requirements
 MySQL 8.0
 Python3
-Internet Broser(tested in Microsoft Edge)
+Internet Browser(tested in Microsoft Edge)
 IDE (This is optional, tested with PyCharm CE)
 # Setup
 1. Download this repository